bcdev/senbox-osgi-sandbox/README.md

 * `teo-gui-acme1` - GUI extension #1 from ACME (will appear in "View" menu)
 * `teo-gui-acme2` - GUI extension #2 from ACME (will appear in "View" menu)
 * `com.acme.toolbox` - Generates a deployment package comprising the `teo-gui-acme1` and `teo-gui-acme2` bundles.
-* `odp-maven-plugin` - OSGi Deployment Package Maven Plugin (required because none of the Maven plugins can create ZIPs with entries in a defined order)
+* `odp-maven-plugin` - OSGi Deployment Package Maven Plugin (goal `odp` is required because none of the Maven plugins can create ZIPs with entries in a defined order)

 Setup